9dots/9dots.io-pages/OJ8iMiY.md

 views: 0
 published: true
 type: lesson
-blurb: Learn the basic process of engineering as well as teaching them the different pieces that make up a Lego Mindstorm robot.
+blurb: "Learn the basic process of #engineering as well as teaching them the different pieces that make up a #Lego #Mindstorm robot."
 title: Robotic Engineering
 org: 9dots
 objective: "By the end of the lesson, the student will be able to demonstrate learning by producing a robot capable of driving."